Leaderboard

 2 points

-That's awesome.
+16. That's awesome.
 Minor, minor critique...If I knew nothing about Austin mountain biking I would get the sense from this video that our mountain biking scene was fledgling at best and was really only jumpstarted by TTP and FR512.
 Meanwhile ARR and TMBRA have been going strong for decades.
 Sure, I get that this is more focused on the gravity fed, enduro style riding and not the overall MTB scene/industry here.
 But dang, with JKW's skillset I would think he'd love BCGB, Brushy, and the other unmentionables in view of Cat MT and be impressed by how long they've been around and how well used they are.
 Let alone all the other trails in TX.
 Just my .02 -sorry, very loyal texan here and I get a bit overly sensitive when people dismiss our MTB scene..."You don't even have mountains!"
-Seriously cool video though.2 points
+Seriously cool video though.

 1 point